-Source 5: Own
+Source 5: SURS

-Based on these results our procedure is to find the best PCA parameter and dataset combination in a given year with RMSFE as criterion and use it in the next year for flash estimates.
+Based on these results our procedure is to find the best PCA parameter and dataset combination in a given year with RMSFE as a criterion and use it in the next year for flash estimates.
 Using this procedure, the 80% parameter and both sets as primary regressors are used in 2016 and 2017 to calculate flash estimates.

-Our estimates for the Indexes compared to their official values in the months of 2016 and 2017 are shown in Table 6.
+Our estimates for the indices compared to their official values in the months of 2016 and 2017 are shown in Table 6.
 We can see that in most cases the relative errors are in the 1% limit, and the largest relative error is less than 5% off of the true value.
 This can be seen even better on the picture of comparisons (Picture 2).

 Table 5.
-Official values and estimates of the Industry Turnover Index in the year 2016
+Official values and estimates of the Industry Turnover Index in 2016